ajxu/lb3-api/README.md

 }
  ```
  and click "Try it out!" button.

-11. You may create afew users for testing.

  #### Adding groups
  10. In explorer, head to Group -> POST /group endpoint and click on the endpoint name.